Which city is cheaper, Colorado Springs or Orlando?

 Let's take a look at the differences and similarities between Colorado Springs and Orlando.
 Then, you can decide for yourself which place is better for your next trip.

-The vibe at night is comparable in Orlando and Colorado Springs.
+The vibe at night is good in both Orlando and Colorado Springs.

 If you're looking for night time activities Orlando has a few options to choose from.
 If you need a break from the kids, you'll find some of the best nightlife around Orlando at Disney Springs, Wall Street Plaza and Universal CityWalk.

-As it has a large number of activities for kids, Orlando is a very family-friendly destination.
+Orlando is one of the most popular family destinations.
 Known as a theme park capital, here you'll find the iconic Disney World, as well as Universal Studios, SeaWorld and many more.
+While most people spend their vacation at the Disney or Universal resorts, there is also an endless supply of less mainstream parks and activities in the area.

-Colorado Springs is a very kid-friendly city.
+Because of its large number of kid-friendly activities, Colorado Springs is very family-friendly.
 The town is conveniently located near many outdoor adventures that are family-friendly.
-Popular activities include Cheyenne Mountain Zoo, the Dinosaur Resource Center, and Cripple Creek and Victor Narrow Gauge Railroad.
+There are many parks, hiking trails, and wildlife centers in the area that make for a fun outing.
+Popular activities include the Cheyenne Mountain Zoo, the Dinosaur Resource Center, and Cripple Creek and Victor Narrow Gauge Railroad.

 With fun activities for couples, both Orlando and Colorado Springs make for a good place to visit.